freeplane/docs/src/docs/user-documentation/Data_recognition_and_data_formats.md

 <!-- toc -->

 If you set the text of a node to a number or date in Freeplane it will likely be recognized specially.
-If you don't like that advance to [[#How to switch data recognition off]].
+If you don't like that advance to [How to switch data recognition off](#how-to-switch-data-recognition-off).

 # Numbers
 If a number is recognized